The Leys School Guide: Fees, Rankings, Results And More

 Entry at Sixth Form

-Leysians venture into many prestigious universities, among the favourite destinations for Leysians is Oxbridge, as well as top-ranked Russell group universities or Red Brick universities.
+Leysians venture into many prestigious universities, among the favourite destinations for Leysians is Oxbridge, as well as top-ranked Russell Group universities and Red Brick universities.
+In 2019, four pupils from the Leys School secured places at the University of Oxford.

 Year 9 to Sixth Form